nazarkvyatkovsky/DragAndDrop/README.md

 </p>

 ### 🧾 Summary
 We still see some challenges and limitations that face you when using SwiftUI.
-We have found workarounds to fix this, although they are not perfect.
+We propose some workarounds to improve functionality if you are using `.onDrag`, `.onDrop` for reordering elements.

 ### 🦍 Author
 [Nazar Kvyatkovsky](https://www.instagram.com/nazarkvyatkovsky)